-TABLE L-6 (continued) Communications Between Jordan Cove and Indian Tribes Action Date Responses/Comments Email from HRA to Tribe November 9.
+TABLE L-6 (continued) Communications Between Jordan Cove and Indian Tribes Email from HRA to Tribe November 9.
 2017 Provided a schedule for coring during November and December 2017.
 Email from Jordan Cove to Tribe November 16, 2017 Provided updated schedule for sampling at Kentuck Slough.
 Email from HRA to Tribe November 17, 2017 Information about coring at Ingram Yard.
 Email from HRA to Tribe November 30, 2017 Notification of borings at Pacific Power location at terminal.
 Email from Jordan Cove to Tribe December 1, 2017 Notification of rescheduling of geotechnical testing at relocation of electric substation at South Dunes.
 Email from HRA to Tribe December 2, 2017 Information about core drilling at Ingram Yard.
 Email from HRA to Tribe December 4, 2017 Schedule for coring in December 2017 and January 2018.
 Email from Jordan Cove to Tribe December 14, 2017 Project Activity Update for January 2018.
 Email from Jordan Cove to Tribe December 20, 2017 Project Activity Update for January 2018.
 Email from Jordan Cove to Tribe December 22, 2017 Request for a meeting with Tribes in January 2018 to discuss testing at the South Dunes former mill location.
 Jordan Cove sent materials to Tribe December 22, 2017 Jordan Cove provided response to tribes and agencies on the scope of Data Gap Investigation (hydrocarbon delineation) and suggested a meeting to discuss the work plan.
 Email from HRA to Tribe January 10, 2018 Notification that the field portion of coring was completed.
 Jordan Cove met with Tribal representatives January 17, 2018 Meeting at South Dunes former mill site to review work plan for hydrocarbon delineation testing.
 Email from Jordan Cove to Tribe January 21, 2018 Conveyed requested GIS data to the Tribe of the proposed pipeline route and LNG terminal facilities.
 Jordan Cove met with Tribal representatives January 22, 2018 Discussed Project status, site investigations and activities, and programs for business, procurement, and training opportunities with the Project.
-Email from Jordan Cove to Tribe January 23, 2018 Attaching the brochure that was discussed in the meeting on January 22 between applicants and Tribal staff and following up on a discussion in the meeting about a group that Tribal staff had mentioned.
-Email from Jordan Cove to Tribe January 24, 2018 Attaching the ODEQ approved work-plan for the Data Gap Investigation, advising that an on-site health and safety meeting was scheduled for January 29, 2018 at 1:00 p.m.
-Email from Jordan Cove to Tribe January 25, 2018 Advising that applicants provided clarifications on the CTCLUSI letter dated January 22, 2018 regarding FERC jurisdiction over the pre- construction investigations and concerns over the sufficiency of the communications in the attached letter.
-Emails between Jordan Cove and Tribe January 26, 2018 About the group that was brought up in the meeting, advising that they would follow up with more details Email from Tribe to Jordan Cove January 30, 2018 Asking whether they could meet on February 7, 2018 to discuss business opportunities and community development.
-Email from HRA to Tribe January 30, 2018 Copying privileged portions of Resource Report 4 responses that were submitted to FERC by applicants.
+Email from Jordan Cove and Pacific Connector to Tribe January 23, 2018 Applicants emailed Tribal staff attaching the brochure that was discussed in the meeting on January 22 between applicants and Tribal staff and following up on a discussion in the meeting about a group that Tribal staff had mentioned.
+Email from Jordan Cove and Pacific Connector to Tribe January 24, 2018 Applicants emailed Tribal staff attaching the ODEQ approved workplan for the Data Gap Investigation, advising that an on-site health and safety meeting was scheduled for January 29, 2018 at 1:00 p.m.
+The investigation will begin following the meeting.
+Email from Jordan Cove and Pacific Connector to Tribe January 25, 2018 Applicants emailed Tribal staff advising that applicants provided clarifications on the CTCLUSI letter dated January 22, 2018 regarding FERC jurisdiction over the pre-construction investigations and concerns over the sufficiency of the communications in the attached letter.
+Emails between Jordan Cove, Pacific Connector, and Tribe January 26, 2018 Tribal staff emailed applicants about the group that was brought up in the meeting, advising that they would follow up with more details.
+Applicants thanked Tribal staff for the email.
+E-mail from Tribe to Jordan Cove and Pacific Connector January 30, 2018 Tribal staff emailed applicants asking whether they could meet on February 7, 2018 to discuss business opportunities and community development.